Can't share this digest on Facebook? Here's why.

-During his lifetime, Felicisimo (Rodolfo’s dad) contracted three marriages.
+During his lifetime, Felicisimo San Luis (Rodolfo San Luis’s dad) contracted three marriages.
 His first marriage was with Virginia Sulit on March 17, 1942 out of which were born six children.
 On August 11, 1963, Virginia predeceased Felicisimo.

 Five years later, on May 1, 1968, Felicisimo married Merry Lee Corwin, with whom he had a son, Tobias.
 However, on October 15, 1971, Merry Lee, an American citizen, filed a Complaint for Divorce before the Family Court of the First Circuit, State of Hawaii, which issued a Decree Granting Absolute Divorce and Awarding Child Custody on December 14, 1973.
 On June 20, 1974, Felicisimo married Felicidad San Luis, then surnamed Sagalongos.
-He had no children with respondent but lived with her for 18 years from the time of their marriage up to his death on December 18, 1992.
-Upon death of his dad Rodolfo sought the dissolution of their conjugal partnership assets and the settlement of Felicisimo’s estate.
-On December 17, 1993, she filed a petition for letters of administration before the Regional Trial Court of Makati City.
-Rodolfo claimed that respondent has no legal personality to file the petition because she was only a mistress of Felicisimo since the latter, at the time of his death, was still legally married to Merry Lee.
-Felicidad presented the decree of absolute divorce issued by the Family Court of the First Circuit, State of Hawaii to prove that the marriage of Felicisimo to Merry Lee had already been dissolved.
+He had no children with Felicidad but lived with her for 18 years from the time of their marriage up to his death on December 18, 1992.
+Upon death of his dad, Rodolfo sought the dissolution of Felicisimo’s conjugal partnership assets and the settlement of Felicisimo’s estate.
+On December 17, 1993, Felicidad filed a petition for letters of administration before the Regional Trial Court of Makati City.
+Rodolfo filed an opposition as he claimed that Felicidad has no legal personality to file the petition because she was only a mistress of Felicisimo since the latter, at the time of his death, was still legally married to Merry Lee.
+Felicidad presented the decree of absolute divorce issued by the Family Court of the First Circuit, State of Hawaii, to prove that the marriage of Felicisimo to Merry Lee had already been dissolved.
 Thus, she claimed that Felicisimo had the legal capacity to marry her by virtue of paragraph 2 Article 26 of the Family Code.

 The case should be remanded to the trial court for further reception of evidence on the divorce decree obtained by Merry Lee and the marriage of respondent and Felicisimo.